 - One-year IEPI grants of up to $250,000 for a full-PRT and $100,000 for a mini-PRT are available to institutions that submit an I&EP following the third PRT visit.

-- The entire PRT Process typically takes one academic year.
+- The entire PRT Process typically takes two to three terms.